What is Hull FC's Centre of Excellence?

 The club’s Centre of Excellence, the overarching pathway for the club’s development programmes, combines top-class coaching and facilities with tailored education and mentorship, strengthening the route from grassroots rugby to first-team.

-The roster for the season includes 112 players aged between 14 and 19, including some of the brightest young talent from the region and further afield – including recruits from across Yorkshire, Lancashire and as far afield as Wales.
+The roster for the season includes over 100 players aged between 14 and 19, including some of the brightest young talent from the region and further afield – including recruits from across Yorkshire, Lancashire and as far afield as Wales.

-In addition, the Centre of Excellence programme also boasts a women and girls rugby league pathway from U12s to open age, with the senior squad playing in the Championship in 2021, alongside disability rugby league squads, including Hull’s championship winning wheelchair team and the introduction of a PDRL squad.
+In addition, the Centre of Excellence programme also boasts a women and girls rugby league pathway from U12s to open age, with the senior squad playing in the Championship in 2022, alongside disability rugby league squads, including Hull’s championship winning wheelchair team.

 The club’s network of education partners also bring a wealth of experience from the sports sector, having worked with the likes of West Ham, Crystal Palace, Leeds United, Leicester Tigers, Bristol Bears and Yorkshire Cricket.